gildahl/arcadeVFE/README.md

 1. **arcadeVFE** can only tell when a new game is loaded, but not when it is exited.
 Therefore, it can only surmise that you have exited a game when it detects that you have started a new and different game.
 Consequently, if you exit a game and re-enter the SAME game, **arcadeVFE** will not know that you did this.
 This should not affect practical operation since whatever state was loaded when you originally started the game will still be in effect.
 However, **arcadeVFE** will not be able to provide feedback (such as a beep or voice notification) when restarting the game.
 Only upon starting a new game.

 2. The **GameInfo** window that **arcadeVFE** overlays on top of the virtual arcade desktop display is specifically designed to not take the focus.
 However, as an overlay it still has the effect of preventing mouse clicks from passing through to the application (whether or not you are actually viewing it).
-The consequence is that if you use the mouse button as a fire button in some games, it will not work while using the **GameInfo** feature.
-The solution to this is to either keep the **GameInfo** feature turned off, or ensure that you map a (non-mouse) game controller button as your fire button, in which case, everything should work as intended (_Note: A better solution/workaround for this is being worked on for version 1.2)_.
+The consequence is that if you use the mouse button as a fire button in some games, it may not work while using the **GameInfo** feature.
+The solution to this is to either keep the **GameInfo** feature turned off, or ensure that you map a (non-mouse) game controller button as your fire button.
+Another solution, if you have two or more monitors, is to simply move **GameInfo** to another monitor by using the **Monitor** option in **User Preferences**.
+This will prevent the overlay from blocking ATC while displayed and should allow the mouse to work as expected.

 3. **arcadeVFE** pauses operation while the **Settings** screen is displayed.
 Therefore, if you open your arcade software while the **Setting** screen is open, **arcadeVFE** will not perform any monitoring.
 If this happens, close both your arcade software and **arcadeVFE**, then restart.